Alexan123321/MarieAntoiNET/bootstrapNode/README.md

 ## Installation

-To install BootstrapNode, you need to have Go installed on your machine.
+To install bootstrapNode, you need to have Go installed on your machine.
 You can download and install Go from the [official website](https://golang.org/dl/).

 1. Clone the repository:
    ```sh